-LAST SITE UPDATE--MAY 24th, 2016 Because we bred only five of our top does, a very limited number of quality kids will be available this season.
+LAST SITE UPDATE--JUNE 14th, 2016 Because we bred only five of our top does, a very limited number of quality kids will be available this season.
 Please see the 2016 Kidding Schedule for more information about our pairings: HERE

 A Small and Select Healthy Herd, Unique Pedigrees Based on Rosasharn Tom's Water Tabby+*S++B and TX Twincreeks WDF Butterfly Dance Lines, 14 Years of Breeding Experience, All Does Managed Organically & Hand Milked, and Kids Lovingly Raised by Hand

 Purebred, UKC-Registered, with Direct Import CH Lines and the Product of Patteran's Thirty Year Working Dog Breeding Program The Best, Smartest, and Most Temperamentally-Stable Dogs We've Ever Worked With